-This application has been assessed against the requirement s for Initial/Draft Assessment in sections 13 and 15 of the FSANZ Act.
 FSANZ recommends accepting and progressing this Application for the following reasons:

 - The dietary exposure assessments indicate that the residues associated with the MRLs do not represent an unacceptable risk to public health and safety.
 The APVMA has already registered the chemical products associated with the MRLs in this Application and the rejection of the MRLs would result in legally treated food not being able to be legally sold.
-Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity. - This Application is not so similar to any previous application that it ought not be accepted. - The APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of chemicals on commodities as outlined in this Application. - The Office of Chemical Safety of the Therapeutic Goods Administration (OCS) of the Australian Government Department of Health and Ageing has undertaken an appropriate toxicological assessment of the chemical products and has established relevant acceptable daily intakes (ADI) and where applicable, an acute reference dose (ARfD).

-- FSANZ has undertaken a preliminary regulation impact assessment process.
-That process concluded that the amendment to the Code is necessary, cost-effective and of benefit to both producers and consumers. - None of FSANZ's section 10 objectives of food regulatory measures are compromised by the proposed changes.
+Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity. - This Application is not so similar to any previous application that it ought not be accepted. - The APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of chemicals on commodities as outlined in this Application. - The Office of Chemical Safety of the Therapeutic Goods Administration (OCS) of the Australian Government Department of Health and Ageing has undertaken an appropriate toxicological assessment of the chemical products and has established relevant acceptable daily intakes (ADI) and where applicable, an acute reference dose (ARfD). - FSANZ has undertaken a regulation impact assessment and concluded that the amendment to the Code is necessary, cost-effective and of benefit to both producers and consumers. - None of FSANZ's section 10 objectives of food regulatory measures are compromised by the proposed changes.